Pre-Immigration Tax Planning – What You Need To Know About Green Card Tax Implications

 By Vincenzo Villamena, CPA

-Therefore, if you have a business or assets in your name or income from outside the US, you should consult a US tax advisor experienced in pre-immigration tax planning BEFORE you become a resident.
+Therefore, if you have a business or assets in your name or income from outside the United States, you should consult a US tax advisor experienced in pre-immigration tax planning BEFORE you become a resident.
 You might be able to significantly reduce your tax liability.

-Taxation starts at day one for new Green Card holders
+Taxation for new Green Card holders starts on day one